An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 Since strict checks is a engine feature, the impact on the tools is small.
 There are a few points, though:

-->->->->I'm a long-timer with SQL Server and I first came in touch with the product in 1991.
+I'm a long-timer with SQL Server and I first came in touch with the product in 1991.
 Back in those days, if you said something like:

-CREATE PROCEDURE bad_sp AS PRINT 'This prints' SELECT col FROM nonexisting
+CREATE PROCEDURE bad_sp AS

 You would get the error message:

-Server: Msg 208, Level 16, State 1, Procedure bad_sp, Line 3 Invalid object name 'nonexisting'.
+Server: Msg 208, Level 16, State 1, Procedure bad_sp, Line 3

-This was the state of affairs up to SQL 6.5.
-With SQL 7, Microsoft introduced what they call Deferred Name Resolution.
-You no longer get an error about the missing table, but the procedure creates just fine.
-It is not until the SELECT statement actually executes that you get the error message.
+That is, it is not until the SELECT statement actually executes that you get the error message.
 When I first heard about this, I could not just believe it!
 I was using SQL Server to develop a large enterprise system, and Microsoft changes the behaviour as if SQL Server was only for toys.
 Imagine an important function grinding to a standstill just because of a small typo that SQL Server could have caught up front!
 You may object that such typos should be caught in testing, and in most cases they do, but: 1) the typo may be in an odd code path that was not covered by the testers, 2) if the typo stops the tests, the testers will have to wait for the next build, and the company loses time and money.

 Another problem with deferred name resolution is that the missing table can mask other errors.
 Consider this procedure: